Towards Learning to Imitate from a Single Video Demonstration: Appendix

 \subsection{Training Details}

 The learning simulations are trained using \ac{GPU}s.
 The simulation is not only simulating the interaction physics of the world but also rendering the simulation scene to capture video observations.
 On average, it takes $3$ days to execute a single training simulation.
-The process of rendering and copying the images from the GPU is one of the most expensive operations with \methodName.
-We collect $2048$ data samples between training rounds.
+The rendering process and copying the images from the GPU is one of the most expensive operations with \methodName.
+We collect $2048$ samples between training rounds.
 The batch size for \ac{TRPO} is $2048$.
 The kl term is $0.5$.

-The simulation environment includes several different tasks that are represented by a collection of motion capture clips to imitate.
-These tasks come from the tasks created in the DeepMimic works~\cite{2018-TOG-deepMimic}.
+The simulation environment includes several different tasks represented by a collection of motion capture clips to imitate.
+These tasks come from the tasks created in DeepMimic~\citep{2018-TOG-deepMimic}.
 We include all humanoid tasks in this dataset.
+The simulation uses RSI to randomly sample start states for the agent and expert to begin.
+This works by first uniformly randomly selecting a time in the expert demonstration and then synchronizing the learning agent with that time in the expert demonstration.
+This has shown to be very helpful across many prior papers to boost learning and is used for all algorithms in this paper.

+In~\refAlgorithm{alg:VizImitation} we include an outline of the algorithm used for the method and a diagram in~\refFigure{fig:virl-system}.
+The simulation environment produces three types of observations, $\myState_{\ttime+1}$ the agent's proprioceptive pose, $\textbf{o}^{a}_{\ttime+1}$ the image observation of the agent and $\textbf{o}^{e}_{\ttime+1}$ the image-based observation of the expert demonstration.
+The images are grayscale $48\times48$.
+In \autoref{fig:siamese-models} we show a diagram of the network model using example data from the the \humanoidThreeD walking task.
+Different network structures were evaluated, this structure with the loss defined in \autoref{eq:virl} provided the best performance.